The Definitive List of SEO Trends to Prepare for in 2019

 It sounds like a character straight out of an early video game.
 And in some ways, that guess is not so far off.
 Meet RankBrain, the machine-learning AI (artificial intelligence) technology that Google deploys to process and organize its multitudes of search results.
 The system isn’t new.
 Launched in 2015, it’s been around for a while.
 But the factors it’s understood to prioritize are dwell time and CTRs (click-through-rates).
 And as long as RankBrain is still holding court in Google’s powerful algorithm, then paying attention to increasing both of those factors for your website will always be trendy.

 Upping your dwell time, A.K.A. how long guests are spending checking out your page, depends a lot on the user experience you offer them.
 It’s tempting to think something like font size or image arrangement couldn’t possibly be included in the same conversation as AI.
-Yet, web design affects SEO, and should be taken seriously as a result.
+Yet, SEO website design should be taken seriously.
 You can conveniently use Google Analytics to track your numbers, and measure the impact design tweaks you make might on the average user’s browsing time.

 Imagine you’re telling a good friend about your favorite band’s concert that you went to see this past weekend.
 Even though the ‘Beatles’ concert’ (sorry, we’re still stuck in the ‘60s) is technically the subject of your conversation, it would be kind of weird to keep robotically repeating the phrase every time you want to refer to some part of the night.
 You’d find other ways to say it, for instance ‘the show’ or the ‘Beatles performance.’
 We bet other topics would naturally work their way into the conversation, as well.
 You might mention the crowd, the band, the encore, the sound system, and more.